Goamo/Catarse/README.md

 - Saving the outcomes of discussions, webinars, or workshops as raster images (e.g., PNG)

+This version is designed for use on desktop and laptop computers and does not currently support touchscreens.
+However, the product’s architecture allows for future development in that direction — so stay tuned for updates.
 The current stable version is 1.0, featuring the core functionality:

 1) Interaction with 3D primitives: add, move, scale, rotate, and delete